wireapp/cryptobox-ios/README.md

 # Cryptobox for iOS

-This project provides cross-compiled binaries of [cryptobox](https://github.com/romanb/cryptobox) for iOS, currently only in the form of static libraries.
+This project provides cross-compiled binaries of [cryptobox](https://github.com/wireapp/cryptobox) for iOS, currently only in the form of static libraries.

-Objective-C bindings based on these binaries are developed and maintained [on a fork](https://github.com/ilyapuchka/cryptobox-ios).

 ## Building